MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-II-US-Copyright-Office-Library-Congress/subchapter-A-Copyright-Office-Procedures/part-202-Preregistration-Registration-Claims-Copyright/section-202.12.md

 ##### § 202.12 Restored copyrights. #####

-Link to an amendment published at 87 FR 59308, Sept.
-30, 2022.

 (a) *General.* This section prescribes rules pertaining to the registration of foreign copyright claims which have been restored to copyright protection under section 104A of 17 U.S.C., as amended by the Uruguay Round Agreements Act, Public Law 103-465.

 (b) *Definitions.* (1) For the purposes of this section, *restored work* and *source country*, have the definition given in 17 U.S.C.
 104(A)(g)(6) and (8) and § 201.33(b) of this chapter.

 (2) *Descriptive statement for a work embodied solely in machine-readable format* is a separate written statement giving the title of the work, nature of the work (for example: computer program, database, videogame, etc.), plus a brief description of the contents or subject matter of the work.

-(c) *Registration* - (1) *Application.* Applications for registration for single works restored to copyright protection under the URAA should be made on Form GATT.
+(c) *Registration*—(1) *Application.* Applications for registration for single works restored to copyright protection under the URAA should be made on Form GATT.
 Copies of this form may be obtained from the Office's website or by contacting the Public Information Office at (202) 707-3000.
 Applicants should submit the completed application with the appropriate filing fee and deposit copies and materials required by paragraph (c)(3) of this section in the same package by mail or electronically, in accordance with instructions for submission and payment provided on the Office's website or Form GATT itself.

-(2) *Fee* - (i) *Amount.* The filing fee for registering a copyright claim in a restored work is prescribed in § 201.3(c).
+(2) *Fee.* The filing fee for registering a copyright claim in a restored work is prescribed in § 201.3(c) of this chapter.

-(ii) *Method of payment* - (A) *Checks, money orders, or bank drafts.* The Copyright Office will accept checks, money orders, or bank drafts made payable to the U.S. Copyright Office.
-Remittances must be redeemable without service or exchange fees through a United States institution, must be payable in United States dollars, and must be imprinted with American Banking Association routing numbers.
-In addition, international money orders, and postal money orders that are negotiable only at a post office are not acceptable.
-CURRENCY WILL NOT BE ACCEPTED.

-(B) *Copyright Office Deposit Account.* The Copyright Office maintains a system of Deposit Accounts for the convenience of those who frequently use its services.
-The system allows an individual or firm to establish a Deposit Account in the Copyright Office and to make advance deposits into that account.
-Deposit Account holders can charge copyright fees against the balance in their accounts instead of sending separate remittances with each request for service.
-For information on Deposit Accounts, visit the Copyright Office website or write to the address specified in § 201.1 of this chapter and request a copy of Circular 5.

-(C) *Credit cards.* For GATT registrations the Copyright Office will accept most major credit cards.
-Debit cards cannot be accepted for payment.
-With the registration application, an applicant using a credit card must submit a separate cover letter stating the name of the credit card, the credit card number, the expiration date of the credit card, the total amount authorized and a signature authorizing the Office to charge the fees to the account.
-To protect the security of the credit card number, the applicant must not write the credit card number on the registration application.

-(3) *Deposit* - (i) *General.* The deposit for a work registered as a restored work under 17 U.S.C.
+(3) *Deposit*—(i) *General.* The deposit for a work registered as a restored work under 17 U.S.C.
 104A, except for those works listed in paragraphs (c)(3)(ii) through (iv) of this section, should consist of one copy or phonorecord which best represents the copyrightable content of the restored work.
 In descending order of preference, the deposit should be:

 (A) The work as first published;